IBM-Cloud/ansible-collection-ibm/docs/ibm_sm_kv_secret_info.rst

 ------------
 The below requirements are needed on the host that executes this module.

-- IBM-Cloud terraform-provider-ibm v1.51.0
+- IBM-Cloud terraform-provider-ibm v1.65.1
-- Terraform v0.12.20
+- Terraform v1.5.5

 Parameters
 ----------

+  name (False, str, None)
+    The human-readable name of your secret.

+  secret_group_name (False, str, None)
+    The human-readable name of your secret group.

+  secret_id (False, str, None)
+    The ID of the secret.

+  endpoint_type (False, str, None)
+    public or private.

   instance_id (True, str, None)
     The ID of the Secrets Manager instance.

-  endpoint_type (False, str, None)
-    public or private.

-  secret_id (True, str, None)
-    The ID of the secret.

   region (False, any, us-south)